AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

 Aviatrix Controller Launched from CloudFormation
 ==========================================================

-If the Aviatrix Controller is launched from `our CloudFormation template  <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#launch-the-controller-with-cloudformation-template>`_, both IAM roles "aviatrix-role-app" and "aviatrix-role-ec2" and their associated policies are created after the CloudFormation stack creation completes.
+If the Aviatrix Controller is launched from `our CloudFormation template  <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#launch-the-controller-with-cloudformation-template>`_, both IAM roles "aviatrix-role-app" and "aviatrix-role-ec2" and their associated policies are created for the AWS account that launches the Controller instance after the CloudFormation stack creation completes.

-If your `management account <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#setup-a-management-account>`_ is the same as the AWS account on which the Controller is deployed, the `aviatrix-role-app ARN` field and the `aviatrix-role-ec2 ARN` are automatically filled and you are done.
+If you create an Aviatrix cloud account with these credentials, you can start to launch Aviatrix gateways and create connectivity with this account.

+The following section provides instructions on how to setup an IAM roles and policies for a different AWS account and establish trust relationship with the initial Controller account such that the Controller can launch Aviatrix gateways on behalf on this different account.

 Setup IAM policies and roles manually on the Controller AWS account